tomcz/log-slf4j/README.md

 Provides a jruby-compatible logger and Rails logger replacement that delegates to [SLF4J](http://www.slf4j.org/).

 This gem is adapted from [rjack-slf4j](https://github.com/dekellum/rjack) by David Kellum in order to remove selection and bundling of SLF4J JARs.
-When loaded by a [Warbler](https://github.com/jruby/warbler)-bundled jruby application multiple implementations of SLF4J are found on the classpath and SLF4J is unable to pick one.
+When the original gem is loaded by a [Warbler](https://github.com/jruby/warbler)-bundled jruby application multiple implementations of SLF4J are found on the classpath and SLF4J is unable to pick one.

 ## Installation